 As XML documents, LC finding aids are encoded using the international Encoded Archival Description (EAD) standard, maintained by the Library of Congress in partnership with the Society of American Archivists (external link).
 Through a Java and XSL workflow, EADs are transformed into the EAD XML schema and merged with descriptive MARCXML metadata derived from EAD elements and associated collection-level bibliographic and holdings records regularly exported from the LC Catalog.

 The EAD XML documents are wrapped into METS objects, then stored, indexed, and displayed from a native XML data store platform (currently eXist (external link)).
 Unique METS structMap identifiers are assigned to several levels of finding aid series and subseries, facilitating the logical subdivision of these often large XML documents for retrieval and display.

 Keyword searches, browse searches, and display pages are constructed using XQuery (external link).
 Contents List menus use JQuery Treeview (external link), with displays supplemented by page-level navigation that preserves "you are here" anchors.

 Known eXist Problems

-civil rights legislation will return the entry: Overview> Scope and Content Note (12).
-Reducing your query to two words, such as rights legislation, will display search terms in context.: "In context" displays for keyword "as a phrase" searches containing more than two words return the finding aid section only.
+Search Within "As a phrase" results does not always display contextual data: "In context" displays for keyword "as a phrase" searches containing more than two words return the finding aid section only.
 Contextual information is not available to display.
 The search result count in this situation reflects Lucene's term relevance score, not the number of times the search terms occur in a section.
-For example, searching within a single finding aid for the phrase
+For example, searching within a single finding aid for the phrase civil rights legislation will return the entry: Overview> Scope and Content Note (12).
+Reducing your query to two words, such as rights legislation, will often display search terms in context.